Paraguayan Chaco

 The Paraguayan Chaco or Región Occidental (Western Region) is a semi-arid region in Paraguay, with a very low population density.
-The area is being rapidly deforested.
-Consisting of more than 60% of Paraguay's land area, but with less than 10% of the population, the Chaco is one of the most sparsely inhabited areas in South America.
+It is the Paraguayan part of the Gran Chaco.
+The area is being rapidly deforested, with the highest deforestation rate in the Gran Chaco and 50% of the forest projected to be lost by 2030.
+Consisting of 61% of Paraguay's land area, but with very little of the population, the Chaco is one of the most sparsely inhabited areas in South America.

 The surrounding Gran Chaco area is also a large geographic area that is sparsely populated.
 Many of those living in the region are indigenous.
 It covers the departments of Boquerón, Alto Paraguay and the Department of Presidente Hayes, Paraguay.

 The Chaco region was the scene of the longest territorial war to occur in South America; an armed conflict between Paraguay and Bolivia, lasting from 1932 to 1935.
 It is also home to sites of historical significance that have been preserved, including Boquerón, Campo Grande, Via Campo, Nanawa, the site of the battle of Cañada Strongest, Carmen, Kilometro 7, Picuiba, and Villamontes, amongst others.